pavyamsiri/pyarcfire/README.md

 PyArcFiRe can also be interacted with through the command line interface via `python -m pyarcfire ...`.
 Currently this is a work in progress and is mainly a way to drive debugging code.

+### Precautions :warning:

+The spiral finding algorithm is not invariant under image transpose.
+That is the results may differ between an image and its transpose.